moj-analytical-services/data-science-template/README.md

 Once you've created your repository using this template, ensure the following steps:

 ### Set Up Development Environment

+We are aligned with the [analytical platform's guidance](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/cloud-platform-cli.html#cloud-platform-cli) on setting up a Python development environment.

 1. **Create a virtual environment** (in your project directory):